vikkumra/vikkumra/README.md

-# 💫 About Me:
+# 🔴About Vik:
-I'm an aspiring cybersecurity professional, focusing on building practical skills ahead of my apprenticeship applications.
+I'm an aspiring cybersecurity professional, focusing on building practical skills and building my knowlege to prepare for my apprenticeship applications.
 Below are projects documenting what ive learned so far.
+Check them out!

 ## Projects
 - [SQL Injection](projects/sql-injection/README.md)